Ccallahan-019/PSU-CoE-Rework/README.md

 Overview
 - Next.js is an open source React framework, created by Vercel, designed to build incredibly fast, optimized, and user-oriented applications.
-Some of it's benefits include: requiring next to no configuration, access to both server side rendering and static generation at once, automatic code splitting, TypeScript support (if you're into that sort of thing), and Fast Refresh (a personal favorite).
+Some of its benefits include: requiring next to no configuration, access to both server side rendering and static generation at once, automatic code splitting, TypeScript support (if you're into that sort of thing), and Fast Refresh (a personal favorite).

 Key Features